anshumanbh/spicesandmix/_posts/2020-04-30-achari-aloo-gobhi.md

     * Water as needed
     * Salt to taste
   directions_markdown: |-
-    1. In a frying pan roast all the seeds on low flame till they start giving off an aroma.
-Should take 3-4 minutes.
+    1. In a frying pan roast all the seeds on low flame till they start giving off an aroma:
+    * Fennel seeds, 1 tsp
+    * Cumin seeds, 1 tsp
+    * Nigella seeds, 1 tsp
+    * Mustard seeds, 1 tsp
+    * Fenugreek seeds, 1/2 tsp
+    * Coriander seeds, 2 tbsp
+    This Should take 3-4 minutes.
 Cool it down and grind them to a fine powder.
 This is the Achaari Masala.
 Store it in an airtight container.
     2. In a pan heat 2 tbsp oil.
 Add chopped cauliflower and heat on a high flame.
 After 2 minutes add 1/2 tsp salt and 2-3 tbsp water.
 As soon as water heats up cover the pan and let cauliflower cook in steam for 3-4 minutes on medium low flame.
 Cook till cauliflower is soft but not mushy.
     3. Once cooked remove cauliflower from the pan and keep it aside.
     4. Add 1 tbsp oil to the pan (or less if there is leftover oil in the pan).
 Add potatoes and 1/2 tsp salt.
 Cook on high flame till potatoes get light golden color on all sides.